ayeuhugyu/PepperBot/notes.md

 stuff to finish:
-update manager - add all past updates update display changed to image instead of embed diabolical events
+update manager - add all past updates update display changed to image instead of embed

-things to fix:
-piping allowlist for subcommands not ignoring parent's list

 LATEST UPDATE
 ---